-Post-Baccalaureate Certificate in Birth through Kindergarten Initial Licensure (BK:IL Program)
+Post-Baccalaureate Certificate in Birth through Kindergarten Initial Licensure (BK:ILP)

 We are pleased to announce a grant funding opportunity is available for individuals who wish to enroll in the BK Initial Licensure Program!

 June 2016 Update: A limited number of slots are available for the Fall 2016 BK:ILP program.
 To be considered, applications must be complete by June 17, 2016.
 If applying for Fall 2016, we highly recommend that you request transcripts and letters of recommendation be submitted to the Graduate School immediately because it can often take up to two weeks for these materials to be uploaded into your application file.

 Applications (including transcripts and letters of recommendation) must be complete by June 17 to be considered for the Fall 2016 cohort.

 The online Post-Baccalaureate Certificate in Birth through Kindergarten (BK) Initial Licensure provides graduate-level training for students with a bachelor’s degree in early childhood or a related field seeking an initial North Carolina BK teaching license.
 The certificate program requires 20 semester hours and is offered jointly by the departments of Human Development and Family Studies and Specialized Education Services.

 Students enrolled in the program participate in synchronous online courses, in which they interact with their professors and peers in real time, field experiences, and student teaching in inclusive early childhood settings.
 Experienced and committed faculty teach, advise, and mentor students in this innovative interdisciplinary program.